bertrandmartel/docker-jenkins-android/README.md

 # Jenkins Docker image

 A jenkins docker image with the following pre-installed plugins :
-* gitlab-plugin
+* <a href="https://wiki.jenkins-ci.org/display/JENKINS/GitLab+Plugin">gitlab-plugin</a> : build trigger on push
-* android-emulator
+* <a href="https://wiki.jenkins-ci.org/display/JENKINS/GitLab+Logo+Plugin">gitlab-logo</a> : gitlab repo icon on dashboard
-* gitlab-logo
+* <a href="https://wiki.jenkins-ci.org/display/JENKINS/GitLab+OAuth+Plugin">gitlab-oauth</a> : gitlab authentication
-* gitlab-oauth
+* <a href="https://wiki.jenkins-ci.org/display/JENKINS/Android+Emulator+Plugin">android-emulator</a> : use android emulator in CI

-Some packages are also pre-installed to build Android application correcly
+Other packages are also downloaded to build Android applications correctly

 ## Run